 DISCUSS A POWER OF ATTORNEY

-Power of attorney is a legal document that lets you appoint a person to manage your affairs if you become incapacitated or are otherwise unable to do so yourself.
+Power of attorney is a legal document that lets you appoint a person to manage your affairs if you are unable to do so yourself.
 If your aging family member fears they will reach a point where they can no longer handle their finances, someone will need to do it for them – power of attorney is a way to legalize this transfer of power.
 Whoever signs the power of attorney document should be trustworthy and responsible.
 Not only are they in charge of their own finances, they will oversee someone else’s finances as well.

 COMMUNICATE WITH YOUR FAMILY